 All Remedial students are accorded probationary status when admitted and are officially notified of this status through their letter of acceptance.
-Students with documented weaknesses in English will be tested by PIU upon admission and retested at the conclusion of their first year of study to seek evidence of appropriate progress.
+Students with documented weaknesses in English will be tested by PIU upon admission and retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a Remedial student (if needed).
 At the conclusion of the first year of study, the Admissions Committee will evaluate the student's academic, linguistic, and spiritual progress and make decisions regarding retention, granting regular status, or continuing probationary status.
 PIU offers formal ESL classes for Remedial students who have deficiencies in English.
-TOEFL requirement is 435-474 for Remedial (enroll in ENGL 091R/limited course selection applies).
+Remedial I program admits students with a TOEFL score of 400-434 and Remedial II program admits students with a TOEFL score of 435-474 at which point all courses taken will be ESL classes.